pragyamahajan/population-census/README.md

 # Population-census
-This project throws light on analysis of indian population census from the data collected after 2011 census.
-The analysis is done on the following grounds-
+This project throws light on analysis of indian population census from the data collected after 2011 census.The analysis is done using two different data sets covering population ,states,districts etc.

-1.Finding out total population of India
+The analysis is done on the following grounds- 1.Finding out total population of India
 2.Finding out average growth for country
 3.Finding out average growth for state